openwisp/openwisp-firmware-upgrader/docs/user/rest-api.rst

 **Available filters**

 The list of device upgrade operations can be filtered by ``status`` (one
-of: in-progress, success, failed, aborted).
+of: in-progress, success, failed, aborted, cancelled).

 .. code-block:: text